victorng40/tmmax/docs/source/installation.rst

 * The PyPI installation is ideal for general use, while local installation is more suitable for developers or users who need the latest updates.
 * Ensure that your Python version is compatible with :tmmgreen:`TMMax` (Python 3.10+ is recommended).

-Once installed, you can start exploring :tmmgreen:`TMMax` functionalities, from simulating multilayer thin films to performing high-performance optimizations using JAX.
+Once installed, you can start exploring :tmmgreen:`TMMax` functionalities.